Tee55/util/README.md

 ```

 ### Compressor
 Find all file in source directory as well as remove empty directory.
 Create an author folder in source folder by using file's parent directory name -> (if fail) -> From filename itself -> (if fail) -> Author is "unknown".
+Rename file (zip, rar, cbz, cbx and cbr only) to format '[author|artist] filename.ext'.
 If it is images, then compress to single zip file (with rename as .cbz).
 If it is zip, rar, cbz, cbr or cbx, then move to author folder.

 Source Directory Structure
 ```